Electric car use by country: Colombia

 Latin America's first battery electric taxi fleet of 45 vehicles was launched at the beginning of 2013 in Bogotá, the largest electric taxi fleet in South America at the time.
 These taxis were exempted from the Pico y placa driving restriction scheme.
 The program is an effort to improve air quality and set an example.

 The BMW i3 was introduced in Colombia in 2014.
 The BEV Renault Twizy quadricycle was introduced in the Colombian market in June 2015 and, as of October 2015, 203 Twizys had been sold.
 Sales of the Outlander P-HEV were scheduled to begin in September 2015.
 Sales of other electric vehicles totaled, as of June 2015, 35 Mitsubishi i-MiEVs (purchased by an electricity company), 25 BMW i3s, 19 Renault Kangoos (corporate purchases), and 4 Nissan Leafs (corporate purchases).

 In 2013 the government established incentives to promote EV adoption.
 These include the exemption from the driving restriction scheme in place in Colombian cities such as Bogotá and Medellín.
 The government exempted BEV and PHEV cars from import duties for three years, with an annual quota of 750 cars of each type.

 Costa Rica

+As of December 2023, Costa Rica had a stock of 9,345 light-duty all-electric vehicles.
+In addition, the country had a stock of 1,243 all-electric motorcycles.
+Registrations of light duty all-electric vehicles totaled 6,312 units in 2023, more than doubling cumulative sales since 2010.
+The all-electric market share achieved a record 11.6% of all new car sales in 2023, up from 7.3% in 2022, and ranking as the highest in the Americas.